AndreLoisSwart/ProvisioningGrounds/PROGRESS.md

 ```
 ### 2026-08-29 — m0 — setup
 - **Built:** basic test file to check if ruff formatting and linting is working.
+An isolated .venv, a working `.vscode/settings.json` (interpreter pinning + format-on-save), a root-level .gitignore scoped across all future modules, and five exercise briefs + a module README
 - **Learned:** Setup of python within venv.
 Troubleshooting of powershell execution policies.
-Also set up ruff formatter within vscode.
+Also set up ruff formatter within vscode. py vs python resolution. gitignore pattern anchoring works across subfolders.
-- **Struggled with:** N/A
+- **Struggled with:** Omitted the path when setting up a venv which mixed the venv internals with the module folders.
+Powershell execution-policy block. gitignore with a `*` within subfolders that ignored all within that folder.
 - **Follow-ups:** N/A
 ```